 Printing a Full Disclosure

-Full Disclosure sheets are designed to give dealership personnel deeper insights into the details of how a deal was created.
-They are often used as a guide when entering deals into your DMS and quite often dealers include a copy of them within the deal jacket for future reference.
+Full Disclosure sheets are designed to give dealership personnel deeper insights into the details of a deal.
+They are often used as a guide when entering deals into your DMS and included within the deal jacket for future reference.

 Reading a Full Disclosure